Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Inhale and pause, bringing the navel to the spine.
 Exhale and lift your right leg as your left leg descends.
 Inhale and pause, flexing your feet and spreading your toes.
 Repeat 3 to 5 more times.
 On an exhalation, bring both knees to your chest.
 Close your eyes, wrap your arms around your knees, and breathe into your lower back.

-To Finish: Take a simple twist to each side.
+Take a simple twist to each side.
 Start by drawing your knees into your chest.
 Then drop both knees over to the right, keeping the spine aligned.
 Keep your left knee directly over your right knee.
 Place your right hand on the left knee to keep the legs down.
 Extend your left arm out to the left and look over your left shoulder.
 Hold for 3 to 5 breaths, feeling the breath sweep up and down the spine.
 Bring your legs back to the midline and twist to the other side.